AngeloJacobo/Customize-Android-Apps/README.md

 find . -type f -name "*.xml" -exec sed -i'' -e 's/AnyDesk/My App/g' {} +
 ```
 This will change the name from `AnyDesk` to `My App`.
 For sanity check if the app name is changed, look for the `app_name` under `strings.xml` again.
 The string value must now match your desired new app name.

+5. Go back to Easy APK tool, change the compile name, then cick on Compile to compile it back to apk file.
+The generated `.apk` file will be created under `/2-Recompiled APKs/`.
 ![image](https://user-images.githubusercontent.com/87559347/197329747-74eacbf7-affe-4353-b419-df8397264f2e.png)

-5. Go back to Easy APK tool then cick on Compile to compile it back to apk file.
 ## Customize App Icon
 After changing the app name, you might also want to customize the app icon:
 1.